History is what makes us who we are today.

 With the beginning of the fifth generation already in training, we look forward to each and every new generation of Froehlich’s Farm in the future.
 Every day we do our best and work our hardest to keep the farm in the family.

 All of those who cannot be here today have been amazing role models, who we miss every day.
-We like to think they are up there smiling down on us, or if you knew, Sonny, he is probably mumbling about all the changes and this new thing called technology, but nonetheless, we believe they would all be proud.
+We like to think they are up there smiling down on us, or, if you knew Sonny, he is probably mumbling about all the changes and this new thing called technology.
+Nonetheless, we believe they would all be proud.

 Fun Farm Facts:

-- Originally part of Penn Grant, consisting of 500 acres stretching both sides of York Rd, from Sugarbottom Road to Swamp Road.
+- Originally part of the Penn Land Grant, consisting of 500 acres stretching across both sides of York Rd, from Sugarbottom Road to Swamp Road.
 The Penn Grant was eventually sold or left in wills, and divided.

 - General Washington and his troops, after breaking up camp at Valley Forge, passed over our land on his way to New Jersey.
 He made his headquarters right down the street, long owned by the Fell family.